PiyushVarman/Class-11-Project-Files/README.md

 The Permutations program and the Permutations and Combinations Tkinter Calculator: Trying to make my life easier by building a calculator!
 (My first year learning Combinatorics😋)

 Random Number Guessing Game Tkinter: The computer has chosen a number... can you guess it right?

+Triangle Side Calculator: Find the third side of a triangle when given the first 2